 - What stands out to you about the school community in the film? - In what ways do teachers teach about community?
 Inclusivity?
-Responsibility for others? - What do you notice about diversity of friendships and peer groups in the film? - Two girls in the film discuss their friend changing pronouns.
-What did you notice about that conversation? - How do school practices and traditions help establish a sense of community? - What do you notice about how students treat one another? - How does social media affect a sense of community?
-What can you infer about the role of social media in young adolescents' lives? - One teacher says, "We want kids to come out of this school loving learning and knowing how to learn."
-Do you see teachers cultivating a love of learning in this film?
-What strategies do you see employed in the school to help students learn how to learn? - What is the relationship between a sense of school belonging and individual student responsibility?
+Responsibility for others?
+In what ways do you teach about these topics? - What do you notice about diversity of friendships and peer groups in the film? - Two girls in the film discuss their friend changing pronouns.
+What did you notice about that conversation? - How do school practices and traditions help establish a sense of community in the film?
+At your school? - What do you notice about how students treat one another?
+Describe how students at your school treat one another. - How does social media affect a sense of community?
+What can you infer about the role of social media in the lives of young adolescents at your school? - One teacher says, "We want kids to come out of this school loving learning and knowing how to learn."
+Do you see teachers cultivating a love of learning in the film?
+What strategies do you see employed to help students learn how to learn?
+What strategies are used at your school to help students learn how to learn? - What is the relationship between a sense of school belonging and individual student responsibility?
+How do you balance this at your school and in your classroom?